ONLINE HELP

 EDT_Edit1 = 1234 // Displays 1 234

-• Using the - sign at the end of the string: displaying negative numbers (ability to write "--" to display the - sign at the end of string)
+• Use of the - sign at the end of the string: display of negative numbers (it is possible to write "--" to display the - sign at the end of the string)

 Example: